SwiftRex/SwiftRex/README.md

 - Reachability
 - Navigation through the app (Redux Coordinator pattern)
 - `NotificationCenter` and other delegates
-- `RxSwift` observables
+- `RxSwift` observables / `ReactiveSwift` signal producers

 ## 🌍 SideEffectProducer

-`SideEffectProducer` defines a protocol for implementing a `RxSwift` side-effect producer, that will warms up a cold observation once it's executed.
+`SideEffectProducer` defines a protocol for implementing a `RxSwift` or `ReactiveSwift` side-effect producer, that will warms up a cold observation once it's executed.
 If your producer needs the `EventProtocol` that started the side-effect, you can pass it in the `SideEffectProducer` initializer and save it in a property.
 Please keep in mind that for every event, a new instance of a `SideEffectProducer` will be created, which means that every execution is completely isolated from each other and if you need to access a shared resource or cancel previous operations you must be careful implementing such things.

 Some Middlewares are shipped with SwiftRex.
 While you're still welcome to create your own Middlewares from the scratch, some of the stock ones can offer you a shortcut.
-For RxSwift users we bring a `SideEffectMiddleware` that is a quick way to reuse your existing Observable pipelines.
+For RxSwift or ReactiveSwift users we bring a `SideEffectMiddleware` that is a quick way to reuse your existing Observable/SignalProducer pipelines.
 The Middleware requires the implementation of only one method:

 ```swift
 func sideEffect(for event: Event) -> AnySideEffectProducer<StateType>?